colyseus/docs/docs/colyseus/deployment.md

 ## Heroku

-Heroku is recommended just for prototyping.
+Heroku _can_ be used for prototyping.
 You can deploy the [colyseus-examples](https://github.com/colyseus/colyseus-examples) project on it by hitting this button:

+Scaling Colyseus on Heroku is not practical.
+We do not recommend using Heroku with Colyseus in production.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/colyseus/colyseus-examples)